isabella232/magento-learn.en/help/free-video-library/grid-on-the-storefront.md

 ---
 title: Grid on the Storefront
-Description: Grid on the storefront two video series
+description: Grid on the storefront two video series
 feature: Video Pages
 topics: development, front-end-development
 kt: 5571, 5572